swiyt/Research/README.md

 # Research
 Research Paper

-This repo contains all the cybersecurity related research papers I have done during my time in Acadia University
+This repo contains all the cybersecurity related research papers I have done during my studies in Acadia University